 I remember the old advice my grandparents would give, to “save for a rainy day”— which is a saying that will always ring true.
 For many of us, that rainy day is here.

-If you have basic necessities covered with some funds left over, take a close look adding that leftover amount to any emergency savings you have stored away.
+If you have basic necessities covered with some funds left over, take a close look at adding that leftover amount to any emergency savings you have stored away.

 While most financial planners recommend keeping three to six months’ worth of living expenses saved up, that can be difficult for many families.
 Set aside what you can—if any at all—and put it into a high-yielding savings account.
 It’s especially helpful during uncertain times to have something squirreled away, no matter how nominal it may feel—every bit counts!